""

 President Trump Signs Senator Blackburn’s Women’s Suffrage Centennial Commemorative Coin Act Into Law

-As the first woman to represent the state of Tennessee in the United States Senate, Senator Blackburn has been a trailblazer for women throughout her distinguished career.
-Her leadership philosophy is based on her experiences in the private sector as a small businesswoman, mother and grandmother.
+As the first woman to represent the state of Tennessee in the United States Senate, Senator Blackburn has been a trailblazer throughout her distinguished career.
+Her leadership philosophy is based on her experiences in the private sector as a small businesswoman, mother, and grandmother.

 Senator Blackburn attended college on a 4-H scholarship.
 She worked her way through school by selling books for the Southwestern Company as one of their first female sales associates, and later as one of their first female sales managers.
 Building on that experience, she then founded her own business, Marketing Strategies, which focused on the retail marketplace, as well as electronic and print media.